ashlynmcgarry/nosql-social-network-api/README.md

 - POST requests to add a new user, add a new thought, add a friend to a user's friend list and add a reaction to a thought
 - PUT requests to update a user or a thought
 - DELETE requests to delete a user, delete a thought, delete a friend from a user's friend list or delete a reaction to a thought

-## Future Development

-Future development opportunities for this application including allowing a user to view employees by thier manager, update the manager and view employees by their department.